 This post is the third installment of “Laying Down the Law” – a series where our attorney friends at Troxel Fitch give legal advice for budding entrepreneurs.
 View the previous post about Seeking Outside Investment here.

-Once an entrepreneur makes the decision to seek outside investment in their company, the next question becomes what type of financing satisfies immediate needs without sacrificing the long-term vision of the company.
+Once an entrepreneur makes the decision to seek outside investment in his or her company, the next question becomes what type of financing satisfies immediate needs without sacrificing the long-term vision of the company.

 Generally, the decision comes down to whether the business will sell an ownership interest in the company (issuing equity a.k.a. equity financing) or whether the company will take out some kind of loan (debt financing).